mdxtoc/qtpi/docs/What_I_did_to_Qtpi_in_the_lockdown_1.md

 The first problem was the multiplication `(|+>⊗⊗n)*(<+|⊗⊗n)`.
-I hadn't optimised the function that did the work: given that both sides are very extremely sparse (only zero values in either vector), it should have been easy.
+I hadn't optimised the function that did the work: given that both sides are very extremely sparse (mostly zero values in either vector), it should have been easy.
 Eventually I worked it out.

 The second problem was the *engate* function.
 It has to check that its argument